-In August 2017, we initiated a study evaluating the effect of food on the bioavailability of cytisinicline in normal healthy volunteers.
+In August 2017, we initiated the Phase 1 clinical study evaluating the effect of food on the bioavailability of cytisinicline in normal healthy volunteers.
 We completed the food effect study and announced the results in November of 2017 demonstrating similar bioavailability of cytisinicline in fed and fasted subjects.

-In October 2017, we initiated a study assessing the repeat-dose Pharmacokinetics, or PK, and Pharmacodynamics, or PD, effects of 1.5 mg and 3.0 mg cytisinicline in 36 healthy volunteer smokers when administered over the standard 25-day course of treatment.
-Of the 36 subjects, 24 were to be 18-65 years and 12 were to be greater than 65 years of age.
-Final results were presented at the annual Society For Research on Nicotine and Tobacco, or SRNT, meeting in February 2019.
-The study randomized a total of 26 subjects.
-This included only 2 of the intended 12 subjects greater than age 65, due to difficulty enrolling within this age group.
+In October 2017, we initiated a clinical study assessing the repeat-dose pharmacokinetics, or PK, and pharmacodynamics, or PD, effects of 1.5 mg and 3.0 mg cytisinicline in 36 healthy volunteer smokers when administered over the standard 25-day course of treatment as marketed by Sopharma in their territories.
+Of the 36 subjects, 24 were to be 18-65 years of age and 12 were to be greater than 65 years of age.
+Final results were presented at the Annual Meeting of the Society for Research on Nicotine and Tobacco, or SRNT, in February 2019.
+The study randomized a total of 26 subjects, which included only 2 of the intended 12 subjects of an age greater than 65, due to difficulty enrolling within this age group.
 All 26 subjects completed the study.
 Predictable increases in plasma cytisinicline concentrations were observed with increasing unit dosing from 1.5 mg to 3.0 mg.
 Smokers in the study were not required to have a designated or predetermined quit date.
 Overall, subjects had an 80% reduction in cigarettes smoked, 82% reduction in expired carbon monoxide, and 46% of the subjects achieved biochemically verified smoking abstinence by day 26.
 Subjects who received 3.0 mg cytisinicline over the 25 days had a trend for higher smoking abstinence compared to subjects who received 1.5 mg cytisinicline.
-The adverse events observed were mostly mild with transient headaches as the most commonly reported event.
-No severe or serious adverse events were observed in the study.
+The adverse events, or AEs, observed were mostly mild with transient headaches as the most commonly reported event.
+No severe or serious AEs were observed in the study.

 In December 2017, we initiated a series of drug metabolism, drug-to-drug interaction, and transporter studies of cytisinicline and results from these studies were announced in June 2018.
-These studies demonstrated that cytisinicline has no clinically significant interaction with any of the hepatic enzymes commonly responsible for drug metabolism nor clinically significant interaction with drug transporters.
-This suggests that cytisinicline may be administered with other medications without the need to modify the dose of any co-administered medications.
-We will continue to evaluate whether additional drug-to-drug interactions studies will be required prior to any future New Drug Application, or NDA, filing.
+These studies demonstrated that cytisinicline has no clinically significant interaction with any of the hepatic enzymes commonly responsible for drug metabolism nor clinically significant interaction with any be administered with other medications without the need to modify the dose of any co-administered medications.
+We will continue to evaluate any new FDA guidance on whether additional drug-to-drug interactions studies will be required prior to a future NDA filing.

 We have met with the FDA and with other national regulatory authorities in Europe to identify the steps required for the approval of cytisinicline.
 We held an end of Phase 2 meeting with the FDA in May 2018 to review and receive guidance on our Phase 3 clinical program and overall development plans for cytisinicline to support an NDA.
 This review included submitted results from non-clinical studies, standard drug-to-drug interaction and reproductive/teratogenicity studies.
-Detailed plans for chronic toxicology, carcinogenicity studies, and additional human studies regarding renal impairment, QT interval prolongation, longer term exposure and adequate demonstration of safety and efficacy from our planned randomized, placebo-controlled, Phase 3 clinical trials were also discussed.
+Detailed plans for chronic toxicology, carcinogenicity studies, and additional clinical studies regarding renal impairment, QT interval prolongation, longer term exposure and adequate demonstration of safety and efficacy from our planned randomized, placebo-controlled, Phase 3 clinical trials were also discussed.